johnmartinsson/adversarial-representation-learning/README.md

 	cp -r artifacts/attributes_experiment artifacts/attributes_baseline_experiment
 	python run_experiment.py --gpus 0 1 --experiment_name=attributes_baseline_experiment --mode=evaluate

+## Produce main tables
+TODO: explain how to produce the main tables.

 ## Visualize the output of the models
 To visualize the output of the models run: